Liam-Malone/configs/README.md

 # configs
+**This is where I keep most of my configs dotfiles**

-This is where I store all my config and dot files for use across Mac and Linux.
+*This is also home to my post-install script and files for quick initialization on new machines*

-I also have a post-install setup script for arch in here too now
+That's really all there is to it, copy some if you like idgaf